jaywink/maubot-pocket/README.md

 Going back to the chat room, you can now use the `!pocket` command (without any parameters) to receive a random article from your list.

-To archive the article, react to the article with `✅`.
+To archive the article, react to the article with `✅` or `👎`.
 You can also open the article in Pocket by cicking the provided link, for example to add tags.

+Should you want a new article you can also react to a previously posted article message with either `➕` or `👍`.

 If you want to disconnect the bot from Pocket, use the command `!pocket logout`.
 This will destroy the access token from the bots database.